kmozurkewich/zip-packer/README.md

 * **`-out`**       Base name for output archives (`backup_1.zip`, `backup_2.zip`, etc…).

-The tool applies a greedy best‑fit‑decreasing bin‑packing heuristic followed by a balancing pass to ensure every archive ≥ floor.
+The tool applies a greedy best‑fit‑decreasing bin‑packing heuristic followed by a balancing pass to ensure every archive ≥ **size**.
+If the first file of an archive is > **size** then the archive will have a single file.

 ## Example